Degree of Quantumness in Quantum Synchronization: ACKNOWLEDGMENT

-We thank L. Garc\'ia-\'Alvarez, I. L. Egusquiza, R. Zambrini and F.~Deppe for fruitful discussions.
-This work was supported by S\~{a}o Paulo Research Foundation (FAPESP) Grants No.~2013/23512-7 and 2014/24576-1, Spanish MINECO/FEDER FIS2015-69983-P, and Basque Government IT986-16.
+The authors thank L. Garc\'ia-\'Alvarez, I. L. Egusquiza, R. Zambrini and F.~Deppe for fruitful discussions.
+D.Z.R. acknowledges support from S\~{a}o Paulo Research Foundation (FAPESP) Grants No.~2013/23512-7 and No.~2014/24576-1.
+While M.S. and E.S. are grateful for the funding from Spanish MCIU/AEI/FEDER (PGC2018-095113-B-I00), Basque Government Grant No.~IT986-16, the projects QMiCS (820505) and OpenSuperQ (820363) of the EU Flagship on Quantum Technologies and the EU FET Open Grant Quromorphic (828826).
+This work is supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research (ASCR) quantum algorithm teams program, under field work proposal number ERKJ333.